HarshaM07/unscript-webflow/README.md

-# Project Name: Landing Page with Book Demo and Footer Design
+# Project Name: Landing Page

 ## Description
 This project is a responsive web page that features:

+- navbar
+- features and trusted partners
 - A "Book a Demo" card with a rocket icon and subscription form.
 - A well-structured footer with links to various sections including Use Cases, Features, Resources, and Company information.